-- 351. GOSPEL OF MATTHEW.
-Excessis of the Gospel of Matthew, together with a consideration of some of the problems of interpretation.
+351. GOSPEL OF MATTHEW.
+Excegesis of the Gospel of Matthew, together with a consideration of some of the problems of interpretation.
 Elective, two hours, spring semester, 1952.
+Professor Bennetch.

-Professor Bennetch. - 352.
-THE ACTS.
-Exegesis of the text, together with consideration of the historical problems.
+352. THE ACTS.
+Excegesis of the text, together with consideration of the historical problems.
 Elective, two hours, spring semester, 1953.
+Professor Bennetch.

-Professor Bennetch. - 353.
-SECOND CORINTHIANS.
+353. SECOND CORINTHIANS.
 A careful study of the text, with commentary prepared by the student on certain portions.
-Elective, two hours, spring semester, 1953.
-Professor Johnson. - 354.
-GALATIANS.
+Elective, two hours, spring semester, 1952.
+Professor Johnson.

+354. GALATIANS.
 A detailed exegesis of the book, with examination of the historical problems involved.
-Elective, two hours, fall semester, 1951.
-Professor Johnson. - 355.
-THE ESCHATOLOGICAL EPISTLES.
+Elective, two hours, fall semester, 1953.
+Professor Johnson.

+355. THE ESCHATOLOGICAL EPISTLES.
 A study in the Greek of 1, 2 Thessalonians and 2 Peter.
 Papers on assigned subjects required in addition to class work.
 Elective, two hours, fall semester, 1952.
+Professor Johnson.
+Taught by Professor Bennetch, 1952.

-Professor Johnson. - 356.
-PASTORAL EPISTLES.
+356. PASTORAL EPISTLES.
 Exegesis of 1, 2 Timothy and Titus.
-Elective, two hours, fall semester, 1951.
-Professor Bennetch. - 357.
-GENERAL EPISTLES.
+Elective, two hours, fall semester, 1953.
+Professor Bennetch.

+357. GENERAL EPISTLES.
 Reading and exegesis of James, 1 Peter, Jude.
-Elective, two hours, fall semester, 1952, Professor Bennetch. - 358.
-THE REVELATION.
-Excessis of the original text, with commentary prepared by the student on selected portions.
+Elective, two hours, fall semester, 1952.
+Professor Bennetch.
+Taught by Professor Johnson, 1952.

+358. THE REVELATION.
+Excepts of the original text, with commentary prepared by the student on selected portions.
 Elective, two hours, spring semester, 1953.
+Professor Johnson.

-Professor Johnson. - 359, 360.
+359, 360.
 ADVANCED GREEK GRAMMAR.
 A. T. Robertson's A Grammar of the Greek New Testament in the Light of Historical Research.
 Required of Greek majors in the graduate school.
 Two hours both semesters.
+Professor Siegel.

-Professor Siegel. - 361.
-NEW TESTAMENT SYNONYMS.
+361. NEW TESTAMENT SYNONYMS.
 Survey of the many related terms used by the apostles.
 Elective, two hours, fall semester.
+Professor Bennetch.

-Professor Bennetch. - 362.
-WORD STUDIES.
+362. WORD STUDIES.
 A study of the principal words used by the apostles, together with a consideration of the more vivid hapax legomena.
 Elective, two hours, spring semester.
+Professor Johnson.

-Professor Johnson. - 363.
-GREEK SEMINAR.
+363. GREEK SEMINAR.
 Flexible as to material, the course is devoted to a study of some of the problems of the Greek New Testament and related fields, including Patristics and the Septuagint.
 Admission by consent of the professor.
 Elective, two hours.
+Professor Bennetch.

-Professor Bennetch. - 364.
-PHILOLOGY OF NEW TESTAMENT GREEK.
+364. PHILOLOGY OF NEW TESTAMENT GREEK.
 This is basically a study of the fundamental elements of the Koine, with references to classical and modern Greek, and with such help as may be had from references to the New Testament in German, Latin, and the Romance languages.
 Admission by consent of the professor.
 Elective, two hours.
 Professor Spangler.

+365. RAPID GREEK READING.
+Reading of the Gospel of Matthew, 2 Corinthians, Galatians, 1 and 2 Thessalonians, James, 1 and 2 Peter, Jude, Philemon, 1 and 2 Timothy, Titus, and Revelation.
+Two years of New Testament Greek required as prerequisite.
+Elective, two hours.
+Professor Siegel.